Savile Row Manual: Introduction

-The current version of \savilerow has two translation pipelines.
-The first works on problem instances only.
-Every parameter of the problem class must be given a value in the parameter file.
-Output produced by this pipeline may be entirely flattened or it may contain some nested expressions depending on the output language.
+Output produced by \savilerow may be entirely flattened or it may contain some nested expressions depending on the backend solver or output language.
+Also, global constraints will be decomposed when not supported by the backend solver, another source of difference between the different backends.
+The SAT, MaxSAT, and SMT backends have a final encoding step to produce their lower-level representations.
+The backends are as follows:

-\begin{itemize} \item Minion -- Output is produced in the Minion 3 language for Minion 1.8 or later.
-The model produced is not entirely flat, it makes use of nested \texttt{watched-or} and \texttt{watched-and} constraints. \item Gecode -- Output is produced for Gecode in the entirely flat, instance-level language FlatZinc for use by the \texttt{fzn-gecode} tool. \item Chuffed -- Output is produced for the Chuffed solver in the FlatZinc language.
-The Chuffed and Gecode backends produce very similar FlatZinc. \item Standard FlatZinc -- Output for any solver with a FlatZinc parser. \item SAT -- Output is produced in DIMACS format for use with any SAT solver. \item SMT -- Output is produced in SMT-LIB 2 format for use with SMT solvers such as Boolector, Z3, and Yices2. \item MaxSAT -- Produces Weighted Partial MaxSAT for use with MaxSAT solvers such as Open-WBO and MaxHS. \item MiniZinc -- Output is produced in an instance-level, almost flat subset of the MiniZinc modelling language.
+\begin{itemize} \item Minion -- Output is produced in the Minion 3 language for Minion 1.9.1 or later.
+The model produced is not entirely flat, it makes use of nested \texttt{watched-or} and \texttt{watched-and} constraints. \item Chuffed -- Output is produced for Chuffed in the entirely flat, instance-level language FlatZinc for use by the \texttt{fzn-chuffed} tool. \item Gecode -- Similar to Chuffed with some differences in the set of constraints that are decomposed. \item OR-Tools -- Similar to Chuffed and Gecode, with some differences in the set of constraints that are decomposed. \item Standard FlatZinc -- Output for any solver with a FlatZinc parser. \item SAT -- Output is produced in DIMACS format for use with any SAT solver.
+An overview of the SAT encoding is given below. \item SMT -- Output is produced in SMT-LIB 2 format for use with SMT solvers such as Boolector, Z3, and Yices2. \item MaxSAT -- Produces Weighted Partial MaxSAT for use with MaxSAT solvers such as Open-WBO and MaxHS. \item MiniZinc -- Output is produced in an instance-level, almost flat subset of the MiniZinc modelling language.
 The MiniZinc output follows the FlatZinc outputs as closely as possible. \end{itemize}

-The Minion, Gecode, Chuffed, standard FlatZinc, SAT, SMT, and MaxSAT backends are able to run the solver and parse the solution.
+The Minion, Chuffed, OR-Tools, Gecode, standard FlatZinc, SAT, SMT, and MaxSAT backends are able to run the solver and parse the solution.
 For these backends, \savilerow will produce a solution file (in \eprime) and a file with some statistics.
 The SAT and SMT backends make multiple calls to solve optimisation problems (using a bisecting strategy by default), unless the target solver natively supports optimisation.
 All constraints (i.e. the entire \eprime language) are supported with each backend.
-For the bundled solvers (Minion, CaDiCaL (SAT), Chuffed), paths are set so that \savilerow always uses the bundled solver by default.
+For the bundled solvers (Minion, Kissat (SAT), Chuffed), paths are set so that \savilerow always uses the bundled solver by default.

-The second translation pipeline does not instantiate the model, instead it performs class-level reformulation and flattening.
-This pipeline is experimental and incomplete.
-There is one backend that produces Dominion Input Language for the Dominion solver synthesiser.

 \minion is well supported by \savilerow so we will use \minion as the reference in this document.
 Modelling problems directly in \minion's input language is time-consuming and tedious because of its primitive structure (it can be compared to writing a complex program in assembly language), so a tool like \savilerow takes much of the tedium out of modelling constraint problems for \minion.